Join our Newsletter

-2. Recognize the symptoms such as depression, withdrawal, insecurity, guilt, shame, distrust, fear, doubt, crying.
+Which include depression, withdrawal, insecurity, guilt, shame, distrust, fear, doubt, crying.
 Our ideas about God suffer because we conflated those we trusted with God.
 Everything spiritual is now repugnant.
 “Where was God when this happened?”
 “Where was I?”
 Where could these questions lead?
 Be open to the change these questions invite.

-3. Talk with someone who understands spiritual abuse.
+Talk with someone who understands spiritual abuse.
 Spiritual abuse is serious.
 Some change churches.
 Some leave the church.
 Some leave the faith.
 Some leave God.
 But for most, their spirituality freezes into hibernation.
 Talking with someone helps your frozen spirit melt.
 You will change, but your spiritual life is now organic and authentic, not foreign or reactionary.

-4. Write in a journal and discover how revealing it is!
+Write in a journal and discover how revealing it is!
 I’ve kept one for decades.
 It’s an amazing tool for personal growth.
 A revelatory act.
 You won’t believe what you uncover about yourself.
 Journaling helps you acknowledge and admit the abuse, recognize the symptoms, and find a way through the trauma.
 It helps you heal faster and better.